AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/publish-content-fragment.md

     * **Path**: Browse and select the path of the folder where you want to publish the Content Fragment.
 You can also select an existing Content Fragment and publish it.
     * **Title**: Enter the title of the Content Fragment.
     * **Name**: Enter the name of the Content Fragment.
     * **Model**: Select the Content Fragment model that you want to use to create your Content Fragment.
-The models are picked from the folder which you have configured in the cloud services.
+The models are picked from the folder, which you have configured in the cloud services.
     * **Mapping**: Select a mapping from the drop-down.
 It picks the mappings from the *contentFragmentMapping.json* file.